hassiahk/EVA6-Phase1-Assignments/Session-3/README.md

 The individual losses used were ``Cross Entropy`` loss.

-Since this is a classification task, where we had to classify numbers for both the outputs we have used cross entropy loss which is calculated as shown below:
+Since this is a classification task where we had to classify numbers for both the outputs, we have used cross entropy loss which is calculated as shown below:

 ![CE1](https://github.com/hassiahk/EVA6-Phase1-Assignments/blob/main/Session-3/images/CE1.png)